36 Serpentis

-36 Serpentis is a binary star system in the equatorial constellation of Serpens.
+36 Serpentis is a triple star system in the equatorial constellation of Serpens.
 It has the Bayer designation b Serpentis, while 36 Serpentis is the Flamsteed designation.
 The system is visible to the naked eye as a dim, white-hued point of light with a combined apparent visual magnitude of 5.09.
 It is located 162 light years away from the Sun based on parallax, and is moving closer with a radial velocity of −8 km/s.

+Characteristics

+The system consists of two spectroscopic binaries.
+The inner pair contains components A and B, while the outer pair contains components AB and C. The age of the whole system is estimated at 710 million years.